Certificate of Deposits (CDs)

 An investment strategy with CD laddering can maximize returns while minimizing risk.
 Investments in a CD ladder provide you with smaller Certificates of Deposit that mature at staggered dates, rather than a single large, long-term CD.

-• Liquidity – You have available cash at frequent intervals.
+• Liquidity: You have cash available at frequent intervals.

-• Flexibility – You decide when you want to invest more or less of your money.
+• Flexibility: You decide when you want to invest more or less of your money.

-• Higher Interest Rates – Once your ladder is established, you can choose longer-term CDs with higher rates with certificates still maturing frequently.
+• Higher Interest Rates: Once your ladder is established, you can choose longer-term CDs with higher rates with certificates still maturing frequently.

-• Peace of Mind – If interest rates rise, you’ll have cash to take advantage of the best return.
-When rates fall, you still have money invested for the long term at higher rates.
+• Peace of Mind: If interest rates rise, you’ll have cash to take advantage of the best return.

 Young Professionals